<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Integrated Risk Management

-A Guide to an Integrated Governance, Risk, and Compliance Framework
+Your Guide to an Integrated Governance, Risk, and Compliance Framework

 down-arrow

 The elevation of cybersecurity to a Board- and CEO-level issue has caused enterprise governance risk and compliance (GRC) processes and technologies to evolve.
 As we’ve covered before, Gartner marked the next iteration in security, risk, and privacy management - dubbing it integrated risk management.
 While the integrated risk management approach deviates from the conventional checkbox compliance activities that most teams have built their organizations with, that is not to say that cybersecurity governance risk and compliance activities have no place there.
-Rather, governance risk and compliance as three functions are the foundational aspects of an integrated risk management approach to cybersecurity and risk management.
+Rather, governance risk and compliance as three functions are the foundational aspects of an integrated cyber risk management approach to cybersecurity and risk management.

 • The Processes of Good Governance